Olafcio1/PRVim/README.md

 # PRVim
-PRVim - Programming Ready Vim, like an IDE.<br>
+PRVim - Programming-Ready Vim, like an IDE.<br>
 Created by Olafcio (Discord: OlafcioooX#0199)
 ## What's it?
 PRVim is an Vim config, but when you run Vim using this config, it will be just... an very nice IDE.